- After installing all the basic applications you regularly use, creating a system restore point is a good idea.

-Although the Windows 10 Technical Preview makes backup copy of the system every time you install or uninstall an application you might want at a certain point in time to create your own restore point and go back to it whenever you wish.
+- Although Windows 10 generates a backup copy of the system every time you install or uninstall an application, you might want to create your restore point.

 - You can quickly restore to a good working copy by following the step-by-step guide below.

 Creating a system restore point on Windows 10 is always good.
 This is because you never know what will happen to your operating system at one point or another.

 In this way, you will easily be able to restore a good working copy in no time without performing a clean install of Windows 10.
 While this may seem simple, you still need to know how to do it.
 And that is precisely what we will show you in this guide.

 Creating a restore point has so many advantages with little to no downsides.
 The System Restore feature on your PC automatically makes a restore point with every Windows update you install.

 The same happens when you install an unsigned driver or program from MSI.
 This helps to fix your PC if anything goes wrong.

 Below are some of the benefits of a restore point:

 - Helps to restore a PC to working condition without reinstalling the OS

 - Repairs Windows Environment